 Some people get shaving gel and shaving cream mixed up.
 These are different products.

 First, let me get this out of the way.
-Cheap aerosol cans like Barbasol or Gillette you see at Walgreens isn’t what you call a true shaving cream.
+Cheap aerosol cans like Barbasol or Gillette you see at Walgreens isn’t what you call a real shaving cream.

-It’s marketed as such, but unless you want constant irritation, you do not want to use these.
+It’s marketed as such, but unless you want constant irritation, you do not wish to use these.

-If you look at the ingredient list, these products contain propane and fragrance that could irritate skin.
+If you look at the ingredient list, these products contain propane and fragrance that could irritate the skin.
 It’s not something you’d want on sensitive skin.

 Good brands such as the Pacific Shaving Company, Proraso, Taylor of Bond Street, Williams, and such disclose all of the ingredients they use.
 As much as possible, you’d want to avoid a product with “Fragrance” in it.

-A true shaving cream usually comes in a tube and has a thick consistency.
+A proper shaving cream usually comes in a tube and has a thick consistency.
 And you don’t need a lot to create a rich lather – typically, an almond-sized drop is enough.

-The harder the consistency, the longer the prep time because of the time needed to soak it.
+The harder the texture, the longer the prep time because of the time needed to soak it.